 Import charges can vary when shipping to Jamaica – additional costs such as duties, taxes, and customs clearance fees collected by customs.

-Duties, Taxes and Fees on Imported Items Collected by Customs
+Import Duties, Taxes and Fees on Imported Items Collected by Customs in Jamaica

 1. Import Duty/Customs Duty